hindu-comm/mail_stream_indology/2014/07/Alchemy_metaphor/40__Isabelle_Ratie.md

 2014-07-13 11:48 GMT+02:00 Dominik Wujastyk <wujastyk at gmail.com>:

-> ​Just on the pitta/pīta issue, these are, from the point of view of
+> Just on the pitta/pīta issue, these are, from the point of view of
 > historical phonology, alternants of the same word meaning "yellow" (cf. law
 > of morae; Mayrhofer).
 Bile, pitta, in Indian medicine, was "[yellow, pīta]
 > bile."
 The word pīta occurs very frequently in ayurvedic sentences in